Complete Guide To German Pronunciation: Reduce Your Accent & Pronounce German Words Like A Native

 Exposure, Recognition, Production

 Once you have the basics down, you need to get as much exposure to the sounds of German as possible.
-This is the time to sit down and watch German TV shows, movies, and youtube videos (and to listen to German songs and podcasts).
+This is the time to sit down and watch or listen to :

 While you're listening, read the subtitles or lyrics to make sure you’re pairing up the sounds with the right words and getting a feel for the flow of the language.